Astronomers have captured one of the most detailed views of a young star taken to date and revealed an unexpected companion in orbit around it.

-Dr Duncan Forgan, a co-author from the Centre for Exoplanet Science at the University of St Andrews, added: “I’ve spent most of my career simulating this process to form giant planets around stars like our Sun.
+Dr. Duncan Forgan, a co-author from the Center for Exoplanet Science at the University of St Andrews, added: “I’ve spent most of my career simulating this process to form giant planets around stars like our Sun.
 To actually see it forming something as large as a star is really exciting.”

 Imaging objects thousands of light years away

-The astronomers made this surprising discovery by using a unique new instrument situated high in the Chilean desert – the Atacama Large Millimetre/submillimetre Array (ALMA).
+The astronomers made this surprising discovery by using a unique new instrument situated high in the Chilean desert – the Atacama Large Millimeter/submillimeter Array (ALMA).

 Using the 66 individual dishes of ALMA together in a process called interferometry, the astronomers were able to simulate the power of a single telescope nearly 4km across, allowing them to image the material surrounding the young stars for the first time.

-The team have been granted additional observing time with ALMA to further characterise these exciting stellar systems in 2019.
+The team has been granted additional observing time with ALMA to further characterize these exciting stellar systems in 2019.
 The upcoming observations will simulate a telescope that is 16km across – comparable to the area inside of the ring-road surrounding Leeds.

 Reference: “G11.92-0.61 MM1: A Fragmented Keplerian Disk Surrounding a Proto-O Star” by J. D. Ilee, C. J. Cyganowski, C. L. Brogan, T. R. Hunter, D. H. Forgan, T. J. Haworth, C. J. Clarke and T. J. Harries, 14 December 2018, The Astrophysical Journal Letters.